awsdocs/aws-transit-gateway-guide/doc_source/multicast-sharing.md

  To unshare a multicast domain, you must remove it from the resource share\.
 You can do this from the AWS RAM console or the AWS CLI\.

 To unshare a shared multicast domain that you own, you must remove it from the resource share\.
-You can do this using the \*Amazon VPC Console, AWS RAM console, or the AWS CLI\.
+You can do this using the \*Amazon Virtual Private Cloud Console, AWS RAM console, or the AWS CLI\.

-**To unshare a shared multicast domain that you own using the \*Amazon VPC Console**
+**To unshare a shared multicast domain that you own using the \*Amazon Virtual Private Cloud Console**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.